Freedom of religion in Russia: NGO Law

 While neither the constitution nor the 1997 Law grants explicit privileges or advantages to the four "traditional" religions, in practice the ROC cooperates more closely with the Government than do other faiths.
 The ROC has entered into several formal and informal agreements with various government ministries that give the ROC far greater access than other religious groups to public institutions such as schools, hospitals, prisons, the police, and the army.
 ROC activities with the Government include support for the psychological rehabilitation of servicemen returning from conflict zones, the holding of religious services for those serving in conflict zones, and cooperation with the Ministry of Internal Affairs to combat extremism.

-The ROC has special arrangements with government agencies to conduct religious education and provide spiritual counseling.
-These include agreements with the Ministries of Education, Defense, Health, Internal Affairs, and Emergency Situations, and other bodies, such as the Federal Tax Service, Federal Border Service, and Main Department of Cossack Forces.
+The ROC has special arrangements with government agencies to conduct religious education and provide spiritual counselling.
+These include agreements with the Ministries of Education, Defence, Health, Internal Affairs, and Emergency Situations, and other bodies, such as the Federal Tax Service, Federal Border Service, and Main Department of Cossack Forces.
 Not all of the details of these agreements were accessible, but available information indicated that the ROC received preferential treatment.

 Officials in law enforcement and the legislative branches spoke of protecting the "spiritual security" of the country by discouraging the growth of "sects" and "cults", usually understood to include some Protestant and newer religious movements.
 In January 2007, the Moscow City Prosecutor warned of the danger posed by extremist and dangerous new religious movements entering the country and promised tough measures to stop their activities.
 To date, no such measures have been proposed or implemented.

 The National Security Concept of the Russian Federation, last updated in 2000, states that "ensuring national security includes countering the negative influence of foreign religious organizations and missionaries."

 Representative offices of foreign religious organizations are required to register with state authorities, and they may not conduct services or other religious activities unless they have acquired the status of a group or organization.
 In practice, many foreign religious representative offices opened without registering or were accredited to a registered religious organization.

 The Moscow City Duma is proposing a law that would prohibit "religion agitation" in public.
 Administrative punishment for violations under this article would be approximately $4–20 (100-500 rubles).